Hone logo

 Edge Cases to Consider:

-• Expressions with only numbers.
+• Expressions with only a single integer literal.

 Examples